-When setting the parameter Configuration/Communication/MMSLPRT1/Unit mode to "Primary", the values sent over IEC 61850 are scaled according to the CT and VT settings.
-When setting the parameter Configuration/Communication/MMSGGIO1/Unit mode to "Primary", the values sent over IEC 61850 are scaled according to the CT and VT settings.
+When setting the parameter Configuration > Communication > MMSLPRT1 > Unit mode to "Primary", the values sent over IEC 61850 are scaled according to the CT and VT settings.

 Restart the protection relay after changing the parameter.
 This feature is needed if the SCADA system or substation gateway does not handle scaling from nominal values.

-Digital fault recorder files in COMTRADE format are also retrieved by using the IEC 61850 compatible services from the \COMTRADE directory.

-Section 5 GOOSE
+5 GOOSE